cnsuhao/engine1/ReadMe.md

   - For example, this is what you would enter to run against the 64bit release dll's: PATH=PATH;./release
   - and this is what you would enter to run against the 32bit release dll's : PATH=PATH;./release32

-<b> You will also want to do this for the UnitTestDriver if you want to run that through visual studio as well </b>
+<b> You will also want to do this for the UnitTestDriver if you want to run that through visual studio as well. </b>

 ### Java Based Testing Suite